mr-smithers-excellent/elasticsearch-spring-boot-geosearch/README.md

 ### Steps

-1. Set the Spring profile to `aws` in application.yml
+1. Set the Spring profile to `aws` in `application.yml`
 ```YAML
 spring.profiles.active: aws
 ```
-2. Modify the `application.yml` file with your Elasticsearch & RDS settings
+2. Modify the `application.yml` file with your Elasticsearch & RDS settings.
 ```YAML
 spring:
   profiles: aws